 Also known as “Our Nation’s River,” the Potomac River has a rich history, intertwined with the foundation of the United States.
 George Washington, the first president of the U.S., grew up along the river and built his home at Mount Vernon along its banks.
 The U.S. capital of Washington D.C. lies along the river’s eastern bank, and the river itself provides drinking water for millions of people.

 Nearly 60% of the Potomac River’s watershed is covered in forest, making it one of the most forested regions in the country.
 Many animals live along its banks, including a wide variety of mammals, reptiles, amphibians, and birds.
-Additionally, over a hundred species of fish and numerous crustaceans and mollusks call its waters home.
+Additionally, more than 100 species of fish and numerous crustaceans and mollusks call its waters home.
 This richness in plant and animal life makes the Potomac River one of the most biodiverse waterways in the country.
 That said, what sort of creatures can you find lurking at the bottom of the Potomac River?

 Keep reading to discover five animals that live on the bottom of the Potomac River.
 Along the way, you’ll also learn more about the river itself and whether it is dangerous.